Unidata/python-workshop/README.md

 ## More Todos

-- Have your notebooks at https://github.com/Unidata/tds-python-workshop, if they are not there already.
 - Lansing: Possibly have the metar example working with either a map or pandas for data analysis.
 Ideally, a station plot would be nice (Sean may have some hints).
 - Plan exercises for the students (that probably mostly involve modifying a notebook example).
 - get_latest_data not working in all cases (Julien/Sean).